material-components/material-components-ios/contributing/releasing.md

 - Google: must verify that the release branch passes all internal tests.
 If you are a Googler, see the internal "mirroring" document for further instructions.
 Notably you **must not continue** this releasing process until the internal synchronization CL has been tested.
+- @babakbo: Will test our weekly releases in parallel to our process.

 ---